-The Audit and Compliance Committee met twice during the year, to review the 2020 annual accounts and the interim accounts to 30 June 2021 and audit planning for the year ended 31 December 2021.
+The Audit and Compliance Committee met three times during the year, for audit planning purposes and to review the 2021 annual accounts and the interim accounts to 30 June 2022.
 The Committee reviewed with the independent auditor its judgments as to the acceptability of the Company's accounting principles.

-Since the year end the Audit and Compliance Committee has met further with the auditors to consider the 2021 financial statements.
+Since the year end the Audit and Compliance Committee has met further with the auditors to consider the 2022 financial statements.
 In particular, the Committee discussed the significant audit risks, and the application of new accounting standards.
 In addition, the Audit and Compliance Committee monitors the auditor firm's independence from Company management and the Company.